 - In the early 1970s the Provincial Government adopted changes to the Municipal Act (now called the Local Government Act) that allowed local governments to enter into Land Use Contracts (LUCs) with land owners and/or developers that incorporated zoning, development control and servicing issues into one document.
 As a result, on lands within an LUC, the LUC became the governing land use control and, in some instances, the subdivision and development control as well. - Although LUCs are an agreement between the City and land owners/and developers, all LUCs were adopted by By-law.
-The first LUC in Surrey was adopted by City Council by By-law on August 7, 1972. - In the late 1970s the Provincial Government adopted changes to the Municipal Act (now called the Local Government Act), eliminating the ability of municipalities to enter into LUCs. - Approximately 370 LUCs were adopted in Surrey, most of which remain in effect. - In 2014, the Provincial Government adopted changes to the Local Government Act that terminate all Land Use Contracts (LUCs) in the Province on June 30, 2024.
+The first LUC in Surrey was adopted by City Council by By-law on August 7, 1972. - In the late 1970s the Provincial Government adopted changes to the Municipal Act (now called the Local Government Act), eliminating the ability of municipalities to enter into LUCs. - Approximately 370 LUCs were adopted in Surrey, most of which remain in effect.
+It should be noted, however, that most of the LUCs in Surrey have had Termination By-laws adopted by Council following a Public Hearing and are within the one-year grace period. - In 2014, the Provincial Government adopted changes to the Local Government Act that terminate all Land Use Contracts (LUCs) in the Province on June 30, 2024.
 However, the legislation also permits municipalities to undertake early termination of LUCs in advance of 2024, should they choose to do so. - On June 15, 2015, Council approved the recommendations in Corporate Report No. R122, which outlined a proposed process with respect to the early termination of LUCs in Surrey.
-Over three-quarters of the LUCs in Surrey have now been presented to Council for early termination. - As a result, City staff are moving forward with the termination of LUC No. 1 in accordance with the approved process.
+The majority of LUCs in Surrey have now been presented to Council for early termination. - As a result, City staff are moving forward with the termination of LUC No. 543 in accordance with the approved process.